chrisjim316/PictureLab/README.md

 College Board APCS Curriculum Picture Lab
 Last Modified: 21th March, 2017
 Status: All complete, including every optional activity.
 Intro: This Lab is all about modifying digital pictures.
+This repository includes all the pictures u will need to test the methods on.

 Setup
 -You will need a Java Development Kit, also known as a JDK (see